Manticore: Hardware-Accelerated RTL Simulation with Static Bulk-Synchronous Parallelism: Limitations and Future Work

 \section{Limitations and Future Work}

-Our current prototype has $\approx$ 7~MiB of instruction memory (our FPGA is memory-limited), which may limit simulation capacity.
-ASICs can easily provision tens of MiBs of SRAM~\cite{darwin}, greatly increasing simulation capacity.
-However, if a single device's total on-chip memory cannot accomodate the working set, then the work must be partitioned across multiple Manticore grids (e.g., in a rack).
-Manticore's reliance on static scheduling does not limit its implementation to a single FPGA, as it is possible to maintain determinism in a distributed system~\cite{groq_maintaining_determinism}.

-Manticore currently supports only one privileged core.
-This is an important limitation since all memories that do not fit in scratchpads are pinned to the privileged core, which can easily become a bottleneck.
-Our choice of a single privileged core was due to the ill-placed DRAM banks in our FPGA.
-A privileged core must be connected to a DRAM bank and cache, but the four DRAM banks in our FPGA are not adjacent.
-This makes floorplanning to achieve a high frequency very challenging and we decided to limit ourselves to Manticore's single-bank performance for now.
-ASIC implementations would not have this floorplanning issue.

-Manticore's compiler currently supports only single-clock designs, but this is not a limitation of static BSP.
-In fact, multiple \emph{synchronous} clocks can be simulated with static BSP as they have a \emph{fixed} phase relation.
-Verilator can also handle such designs.
-In contrast, \emph{asynchronous} clocks do not have a fixed phase relation and are out of the scope of full-cycle simulation\footnote{\cite{vlt_async_clocks} subverts Verilator's static schedule with timestamped clocks to simulate multiple asynchronous clock domains.}.
-Manticore's strict static execution model disallows asynchronous clocks entirely.
+Manticore explores providing architectural support to accelerate RTL simulation by using fine-grain parallelism.
+This paper focused on the technical aspects of our approach, which is still a prototype, not a complete ``tool''.
+Nevertheless, \tabRef{results_all} shows a clear performance advantage of the Manticore prototype over a highly optimized software simulator for many examples.
+At this maturity level, Manticore is not a replacement for Verilator or other simulators.
+Much work is needed to bring Manticore to the same level of usability as Verilator, which has enjoyed more than a decade of active development.

+Specifically, Manticore supports only single-clock designs and does not support most of SystemVerilog.
+Advanced language features, such as event control, are necessary for a complete simulator, especially for writing complicated test benches.
+Accurate timing control (i.e., not cycle-accurate) is incompatible with our approach and would be challenging to retrofit.
+However, multiple RTL clock domains could be supported by tracking clock activations independently at each core and conditionally enabling RTL clock domains in all cores.

 Waveform debugging is an essential tool in a digital designer's arsenal.
-It is possible to collect waveforms by using global stores, but this would result in excessive overhead.
 We have an initial design of hardware support for out-of-band waveform collection, but we leave its evaluation for future work.

+Current Manticore compile times are longer than a conventional compiler.
+This is not an inherent limitation but a byproduct of building a research compiler that allows us to explore alternatives rather than a fast compiler.
+Nevertheless, the current compiler offers a faster time-to-result than parallel software simulation for even hour-long simulations.

+Currently, most compilation time is spent partitioning the DAG.
+Partitioning is necessary for parallel RTL simulation, irrespective of the target hardware (e.g., x86 or Manticore).
+The higher degree of parallelism on Manticore makes partitioning slightly more expensive.
+We could close the gap between Manticore's and Verilator's compile times with some engineering effort.
+In addition, algorithms from research on high-quality, low-complexity partitioning could help in this step~\cite{FM:82,Krishnamurthy:84, Sanchis:89,DSC:94,graph_partitioning_survery:13,graph_partitioning_survery:22}.